50 YEARS OF MOKE

 THE AUSTIN MINI MOKE

-Based on the original Make, but without doors and many optional extras, the Austin Mini More was marketed in the UK as a utilitarian vehicle.
-Despite its appearance in the British TV series “The Prisoner,” the Austin Mini More only soled 10% of its 14,500 units and production ceased four years later.
+Based on the original Moke, but without doors and without many optional extras, the Austin Mini Moke was marketed as a utilitarian vehicle.
+Despite its appearance in the British TV series “The Prisoner,” the Austin Mini Moke only sold 10% of its 14,500 units and production ceased four years later.

 THE MORRIS MINI MOKE

-In 1966 in Australia, a new version of the More was assembled.
-Called the Morris Mini More, the car was fitted with 13-inch wheels (larger than the 10-inch British version) and a bigger 998cc engine, which allowed it to reach a top speed of 80 miles/hr.
+In 1966 in Australia, a new version of the Moke was assembled.
+Called the Morris Mini Moke, the car was fitted with 13-inch wheels (larger than the 10-inch British version) and a bigger 998cc engine, which allowed it to reach a top speed of 80 miles/hr.

 THE MOKE CALIFORNIAN

-Starting in 1973, the Morris Mini Mmoe was sold as the Leyland Moke.
-By 1976, the vehicle had been fitted with a new 1098 cc motor, later upgraded to a more powerful 1275cc engine.
-Dubbed the Moke Californian, the latest iteration was in production until 1981, reaching cult status for generations of sun-seekers and jet-setters.
+From 1973, the Morris Mini Moke was sold as the Leyland Moke and in 1976 the vehicle was fitted with a new 1098 cc motor, later upgraded to a more powerful 1275 cc engine.
+26,142 units of the new variant, dubbed the Moke Californian, were produced.
+By the time production ceased in 1981, the model had reached cult status for a whole generation of followers.

 MOKE CEASES PRODUCTION